-As an Architect or Strategist, why should I start with Labnaf?
+As a Chief Architect, why should I start with Labnaf?

 It brings productivity, consistency and cross-discipline collaboration by merging these standards into one single process, modeling language, repository structure, and software.

 Standard concepts have been semantically merged and extended to support the transformation process.
 They have been merged using systems semantics that are derived from the natural phenomenon.

 Cross-discipline collaboration throughout the entire process of driving transformations

 Know who uses and and delivers what, how, where and with what.

 A major problem with isolated strategy and architecture disciplines is that they don’t always clearly describe the value that they bring to the organization, and especially to other disciplines involved in transformations.

 - What type of content does each discipline exactly deliver?